epam/ketcher/.github/ISSUE_TEMPLATE/bug_report.md

 To determine it, hover over the header of the Ketcher tab in a browser.

 **Test case**
-Add link to test case if bug was found during test case run.
+Add test case number (in EPMLSOPKET-* format) if bug was found during test case run.

 **Additional context**
 Add any other context about the problem here.